Updated on October 18, 2021

-- Enabling transaction Senders to create a private transaction by marking who is privy to that transaction via the
+- Enabling transaction senders to create private transactions by marking who is privy to a transaction via the

-- Storing encrypted private data off-chain in a separate component called the Privacy Manager.
-The Privacy Manager encrypts private data, distributes the encrypted data to other parties that are privy to the transaction, and returns the decrypted payload to those parties
+- Storing encrypted private data off-chain in a separate component called the private transaction manager.
+The private transaction manager encrypts private data, distributes the encrypted data to other parties that are privy to the transaction, and returns the decrypted payload to those parties.

-privateFor parameter (the population of which results in a Transaction being treated as private by GoQuorum) and the Transaction Type has a new
+which results in GoQuorum treating a transaction as private) and the transaction type has a new

-Public Transactions are those Transactions whose payload is visible to all participants of the same GoQuorum network.
-These are created as standard Ethereum Transactions in the usual way.
+Public transactions have payloads that are visible to all participants of the same network.
+These are created as standard Ethereum transactions.

-Examples of Public Transactions may include Market Data updates from some service provider, or some reference data update such as a correction to a Bond Security definition.
+Examples of public transactions include market data updates from a service provider, or a reference data update such as a correction to a bond security definition.

-Private Transactions are those Transactions whose payload is only visible to the network participants whose public keys are specified in the
+Private transactions have payloads that are visible only to the network participants whose public keys are specified in

-When the GoQuorum Node encounters a Transaction with a non-null
+When a GoQuorum node encounters a transaction with a non-null

 privateFor value, it sets the

-Public Transactions are executed in the standard Ethereum way, and so if a Public Transaction is sent to an Account that holds Contract code, each participant will execute the same code and their underlying StateDBs will be updated accordingly.
+Public transactions are executed in the standard Ethereum way.
+If a public transaction is sent to an account that holds contract code, each participant executes the same code, and their StateDBs are updated accordingly.

-Private Transactions, however, are not executed per standard Ethereum: prior to the sender’s GoQuorum Node propagating the Transaction to the rest of the network, it replaces the original Transaction Payload with a hash of the encrypted Payload that it receives from Constellation/Tessera.
-Participants that are party to the Transaction will be able to replace the hash with the actual payload via their Constellation/Tessera instance, whilst those Participants that are not party will only see the hash.
+Private transactions are executed differently: before the sender’s GoQuorum node propagates the transaction to the rest of the network, the node substitutes the original transaction payload with a key for the location of the encrypted payload received from Tessera.
+Participants privy to the transaction can replace the hash with the original payload via their Tessera instance, while participants not privy only see the hash.